robredomikel/arimax_ts/README.md

-# Replication package for the Journal of Systems and Software (JSS) submitted article : *"Evaluating Time-Dependent Methods and Seasonal Effects in Code Technical Debt Prediction"*
+# Journal of Systems and Software (JSS) submitted article : *"Evaluating Time-Dependent Methods and Seasonal Effects in Code Technical Debt Prediction"*

 This replication package contains all the Python code to conduct the data collection, preprocessing and analysis of this study.